A local’s guide to Prague: Practical tips for your memorable trip 2025

 I don’t think you’ll need a car in Prague; you can just walk or take public transportation for longer distances.
 However, if you absolutely must have a car for your whole stay, you should book it in advance for better rates.
 For the best deals, go to rentalscars.com.
 Remember that if you rent a car, you will most likely have to deal with parking (check the paragraph above about arriving in Prague with a car).

-You can use car-sharing services such as Anytime (which I love and use all the time), Uniqway (I’m a big fan of this project), or Car4way for short-term rentals in terms of minutes, hours, and days.
+You can use car-sharing services such as Anytime (which I love and use all the time), Bolt Drive (so you can either order Bolt as a taxi, or rent their cars), or Car4way for short-term rentals in terms of minutes, hours, and days.
 The fact that you don’t have to worry about parking is a huge benefit of car-sharing, but it depends on the terms of the specific company.

 Practical tips when you’re in Prague